 It’s also important to know that a higher number of reviews and positive ratings on your Google My Business page can improve your local rankings.

-I hope you enjoyed this guide on how to add keywords to Google My Business.
+I hope you enjoyed this guide on how to add keywords to Google My Business profile.